 From the get-go, Emmet has to defend what he considers his family from both verbal and physical abuse from others, and one of the leading perpetrators is the preacher of the town, who was Emmet’s father-in-law.
 He judges Emmet for abandoning the church and seemingly his faith in God, not to mention continuing to live with and support a black woman.
 Emmet is clear, however, that the God he believes in does not discriminate by race.

 There is some violence where guns are pulled, shots are fired, fighting ensues, and threats abound, even Haddie strikes Emmet at one point, and there is some smoking and drinking by the bad men in town.
-However, the message of unity and love is powerful throughout, where even the preacher comes to consider things in a new light when Haddie saves him from a wild circus tiger who is on the loose.
+However, the message of unity and love is powerful throughout.
+Certain situations compel characters, and perhaps the viewers themselves, to reconsider their beliefs.
 Ultimately, Emmet’s journey back to God is the poignant moment of this film—when he finds himself having to rely on One more powerful than himself.

 Due to some violence involving weapons, as well as threatening circumstances, Wild Faith merits the Dove-Approved seal for Ages 12+.